wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 9. Instead of clicking **Publish** to go through with the web publish, click **Close**.
 Click **Yes** to save the changes to the publishing profile.

-2. In the [Azure management portal](https://manage.windowsazure.cn), go to your Azure Active Directory tenant and click the **Applications** tab.
+2. In the [Azure Management Portal](https://manage.windowsazure.cn), go to your Azure Active Directory tenant and click the **Applications** tab.

 2. Click **Add** at the bottom of the page.